somyasinha15/HealeniumWebDocker/README.md

 # Running Healinium with Docker

 This guide will walk you through the steps to download and start Docker, and then execute Healinium within a Docker container.
+Also, this guide will walk you through the steps to add Healinium as a dependency in your Maven project, initialize the self-healing driver, and configure the `healinium.properties` file.

 ## Prerequisites